mjvesa/spil/README.md

 Spil
 ====

 A small web app for writing Vaadin UIs in Scheme.
-It Provides a bare bones view and  ability to evaluate Scheme scripts either by pressing ctrl-r or when the source files change.
+It Provides a bare bones view and  ability to evaluate Scheme scripts either by pressing ctrl-e or when the source files change.
 Choice of tools for writing code is left for the user.

 The Scheme supported by JScheme is R4RS with some limitations.